 Recreating a calculator from excel is definitely an easier path.
 Usually, you can already check the used formula and adapt it to the calculator editor so it would work.

-So in this example I have a simple budget calculator and if I want recreate it's formula I need to identify which input elements are important and included in the formula.
+So in this example I have a simple budget calculator and if I want to recreate it's formula I need to identify which input elements are important and included in the formula.
 Here we see the Income, additional income sources, expenses that can be divided into smaller groups, like housing, transportation, groceries and similar.
 In our calculator we can even combine them together.
 We also see the savings goal, but it's not included in the formula.

 Next, we look for the equation itself.
 The good thing about excel is that by clicking on the cell twice we can see the whole formula.
 Here - all expenses are summed up and subtracted from the income.